 - Design concepts - These shades are versatile and can be used in all design concepts, especially modern or contemporary plans.
 You have many choices in patterns and colors of fabrics that can block out or filter light.

 Rolling shades are a typical, basic and affordable window treatment like curtain panels.
-These shades are made from various materials, such as polyester, Polyethylene Terephthalate (PET), cotton, linen, solar fabrics and woven woods.
+These shades are made from various materials, such as polyester, Polyethylene Terephthalate (PET), cotton, linen, solar fabrics and woven wood shades.
 You can get custom rolling shades to fit your sliding glass door's length or use two shades of the same length to cover each side.
 Because roller shades are common, they can be used in all design styles and combined with Roman shades, drapes and curtain panels for more depth and added ambience.

 - Installation - Installation of rolling shades is fairly simple and can be installed with a drill, screw driver, and hardware provided by the manufacturer.